JoyalBBiju/aws-monitoring-dashboard/README.md

 # Cloud Monitor Dashboard ☁️

-A real-time AWS cloud monitoring dashboard built using EC2, CloudWatch, Lambda, API Gateway, and a custom frontend.
+A real-time AWS cloud monitoring dashboard built using Amazon EC2, CloudWatch, Lambda, API Gateway, and a custom frontend.

 This project monitors live server metrics and displays them through a responsive dashboard with automatic updates and alert logic.